San Diego Padres reliever stuns MLB world with grand slam in first at-bat

 For more up-to-date news on all things Padres, click here to register for alerts on the FOX Sports app!

-Camarena, a San Diego native, had family members in attendance, who soaked in the moment.
+Camarena, a San Diego native, had family members in attendance, and they soaked in the moment.

-Camarena is not a highly-touted prospect.
-He’s a 28-year-old San Diego native who was drafted in the 20th round by the New York Yankees – 10 years ago.
+Camarena is not a highly touted prospect.
+He’s a 28-year-old who was drafted in the 20th round by the New York Yankees – 10 years ago.

-He has been a member of the Yankees organization three separate times, as well as the Chicago Cubs, San Francisco Giants, Minnesota Twins and the Padres, who signed him in February of 2020.
+He has been a member of the Yankees organization three separate times, as well as the Chicago Cubs, San Francisco Giants, Minnesota Twins and Padres, who signed him in February 2020.

-He has a pedestrian 4.26 ERA across more than 800 minor league innings, including a 5.24 ERA at Class-AAA, the highest level below the majors.
+He has a pedestrian 4.26 ERA across more than 800 minor-league innings, including a 5.24 ERA in Triple-A, the highest level below the majors.

-But now Camarena is a part of MLB lore.
-He is the first relief pitcher to hit a grand slam since 1985, and only the second Padres pitcher to do it.
+Now Camarena is part of MLB lore.
+He is the first relief pitcher to hit a grand slam since 1985 and only the second Padres pitcher to do so.

-At that rate, it will happen again at around 2144 or so.
+At that rate, it will happen again in the year 2144 or so.

 Oh, and by the way, the Padres, who at one point trailed 8-0, rallied to win the game 9-8.